What is robots.txt?

 means that the

-Clean-param: abc /forum/showthread.php Clean-param: sid&sort /forumt/*.php Clean-param: someTrash&otherTrash
+Clean-param: abc /forum/showthread.php Clean-param: sid&sort /forum/*.php Clean-param: someTrash&otherTrash

-The Yandex robot doesn't support robots.txt directives that aren't shown on this page.
+The Yandex robot supports only the robots.txt directives listed on this page.
 The file processing rules described above represent an extension of the basic standard.
-Other robots may interpret robots.txt contents in different ways.
+Other robots may interpret robots.txt contents in a different way.

 The results when using the extended robots.txt format may differ from results that use the basic standard, particularly:

-User-agent: Yandex Allow: / Disallow: / # without extensions everything is disallowed since 'Allow: /' is ignored, # with extension support everything is allowed User-agent: Yandex Disallow: /private*html # without extensions '/private*html' is disallowed, # but with extensions it disallows '/private*html', # and '/private/test.html', and '/private/html/test.aspx' etc. User-agent: Yandex Disallow: /private$ # without extensions, '/private$' and '/private$test' etc. are disallowed, # but with extensions, only '/private' is disallowed User-agent: * Disallow: / User-agent: Yandex Allow: / # without extensions due to no empty line break, # 'User-agent: Yandex' would be ignored and # the result would be 'Disallow: /', but the Yandex robot # selects entries that have 'User-agent:' in the line, # so the result for the Yandex robot in this case is 'Allow: /' User-agent: * Disallow: / # commentary1... # commentary2... # commentary3...
+User-agent: Yandex Allow: / Disallow: /# without extensions everything was prohibited because 'Allow: /' was ignored, # with extensions supported, everything is allowed User-agent: Yandex Disallow: /private*html # without extensions, '/private*html' was prohibited, # with extensions supported, '/private*html', # '/private/test.html', '/private/html/test.aspx', and so on are prohibited as well User-agent: Yandex Disallow: /private$ # without extensions supported, '/private$' and '/private$test', and so on were prohibited, # with extensions supported, only '/private' is prohibited User-agent: * Disallow: / User-agent: Yandex Allow: / # without extensions supported, because of the missing line break, # 'User-agent: Yandex' would be ignored # the result would be 'Disallow: /', but the Yandex robot # parses strings based on the 'User-agent:' substring. # In this case, the result for the Yandex robot is 'Allow: /' User-agent: * Disallow: / # comment1... # comment2... # comment3...
 User-agent: Yandex Allow: / # same as in the previous example (see above)